 Tip #1 for Working with a Recruiter: Be Transparent

-When figuring out what information to provide when working with a job recruiter, ask yourself: “How exactly does a recruiter work?”
-Professional recruiters screen and place candidates based on both their market knowledge and the criteria you provide — the more specific the information, the better your resulting candidates will be.
+Professional recruiters screen and place candidates based on both their market knowledge and the criteria you provide — the more specific the information, the better your results.

 Recruiters work most effectively when they have a clear understanding of your goals and expectations.
 Some of the specific types of information your recruiter will need to know when screening individual candidates include: